The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES

 \subsection{Physical Properties}

 We can now determine whether these analogues are also massive and quiescent.
 Figure~\ref{fig:ssfr_z} demonstrates where RQG and its analogues fall on two key relations measured within the \flares\ model, with the fiducial and high-Z observational fits indicated by black and brown points respectively.
+Throughout this work, we define stellar mass as the current mass in stars at the time of observation, consistent with SED fitting inferred measurements.
 The top panel shows the sSFR-stellar mass relation, which forms a roughly mass invariant main sequence (MS) at $\mathrm{sSFR_{50}} \sim 0.8 \ \mathrm{Gyr}^{-1}$, that is consistent with studies at both low and comparable redshift \citep{FLARES-VII, Nakajima_2023}.
 The grey shaded box indicates the selection region for quiescent galaxies, employing the age of the Universe dependent criterion defined by \cite{Pacifici_2016} and regularly adopted by observational studies \citep{Carnall_2023, Alberts_2024, Russell_2024}.
 The value plotted assumes $z=z_{\rm{RQG}}$, but using the fiducial snapshot redshift has no noticeable effect on the extent of the region or the galaxies selected.
 It should be noted that selections in this space are heavily dependent on the aperture and SFR averaging timescale used \citep{Donnari_2019, Donnari_2020}.
 For consistency with the photometry, we use a $30 \ \rm{pkpc}$ aperture for both quantities and follow \cite{FLARES-VIII} in adopting a $50 \ \rm{Myr}$ timescale to capture both recent and intermediate age star formation.